Simulating indefinite causal order with Rindler observers: Near-horizon geometry of a Schwarzschild black hole

-Worldlines of stationary observers in \textit{curved spacetime} do not conform to the geodesics defined by the spacetime metric.
+Worldlines of stationary observers in \emph{curved space-time} do not conform to {the} geodesics defined by the space-time metric.
 To maintain a fixed position they must oppose their inertia with some proper acceleration.
-Generally, $4$-acceleration of an observer in curved spacetime is given by $a^{\mu}=U^{\nu}\nabla_{\nu}U^{\mu}$, where $U^{\mu}$ is its $4$-velocity, and its proper acceleration by $a=\sqrt{g_{\mu\nu}a^{\mu}a^{\nu}}$.
-In particular, for a stationary observer in Schwarzschild metric
+Generally, {the} $4$-acceleration of an observer in {a} curved spacetime is given by $a^{\mu}=U^{\nu}\nabla_{\nu}U^{\mu}$, where $U^{\mu}$ is its $4$-velocity, and its proper acceleration by $\alpha=\sqrt{g_{\mu\nu}a^{\mu}a^{\nu}}$.
+In particular, for a stationary observer in {the} Schwarzschild metric